Code-Institute-Submissions/fresh-box-mp1/README.md

 due to work, gym and social life commitments.
 They want to increase their orders through simplistic and intuitive design, making it easy for the user to order their first trial box without having to search for it and the website.

+## Wireframe design

+Designs have been added to show the initial ideas and designs on the FreshBox website.
+It includes notes on each page to explain why design decisions where made.
+Some design choices were not kept or altered as they were not best practice when considering user eperience.

 #### User 1: